Serving the Divorce Papers On Your Spouse

-What do I do after I file my divorce papers with the court?
+What do I need to do after I file my divorce papers with the court?

-You must serve a copy of the Summons, the Complaint, and the Notice of Initial Hearing on your spouse.
+You must properly serve a copy of the Summons, the Complaint, and the Notice of Initial Hearing on your spouse.
 You are responsible for serving your spouse, not the court.

-There are two ways you can serve the papers:
+There are two ways the papers can be served:

 - Hand-delivery OR

 - Certified mail, return receipt OR

 Who can hand the papers to my spouse?

 - It can be a family member or a friend.

 - You can also hire someone to do it.
 You can hire anyone, or you can hire a professional process server.

 Can I give the papers to my spouse?